lsst-dm/dmtn-046/index.rst

 The Research
 ------------

-To decide which technology best fits the LSST requirements, we did an extensive market research and analyses, reviewed relevant literature, and run appropriate stress-tests for selected “promising” candidates, focusing on weak points and the most uncertain aspects.
+To decide which technology best fits the LSST requirements :cite:`LPM-17`, we did an extensive market research and analyses, reviewed relevant literature, and run appropriate stress-tests for selected “promising” candidates, focusing on weak points and the most uncertain aspects.
 Market research